Query Fan-Out: The Future of AI-Driven Search

 Query Ambiguity

-• Context Dependency: The meaning of terms like “Apple” can change based on context.
+- Context Dependency: The meaning of terms like “Apple” can vary by context.

 Information Overload